SidUsman/Java101/sql-learning.md

 MySQL does have an ISNULL() function.
 However, it works a little different from Microsoft's ISNULL() function.

-In MySQL we can use the IFNULL() function:
+In MySQL, we can use the IFNULL() function:
 ````
 SELECT ProductName,UnitPrice*(UnitInStock + IFNULL(UnitsOnOrder,0))
 FROM Products